Best Neighborhoods in Salem Oregon

 Best neighborhoods in Salem Oregon for commuters

-Maybe quick access to Portland is what you need as a home buyer?
-One member of the family works in Portland, one in Salem?
+Maybe quick access to Portland is what you need as a home buyer, one member of the family works in Portland, and one in Salem.
 Consider the Keizer neighborhoods to take time off your commute.
 Keizer is a highly desirable city for commuters as you can access the freeway from Lockhaven Dr. or Brooklake Rd.
 All of the Clear Lake area neighborhoods like The Vineyards, The Meadows, Hidden Creek, etc. have good access either way so if you are heading north, getting on the Brooklake Rd. exit will save you time coming and going.
 Clear Lake also feeds into desirable schools so they are popular neighborhoods.